developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/webview/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-Sets whether the WebView should not load resources from the network.
+Controls whether the WebView loads resources from the network.
 Use blockNetworkImage property or BlockNetworkImage config tag to only avoid loading image resources.
-Note that if the value of this setting is changed from true to false, network resources referenced by content currently displayed by the WebView are not fetched until reloading of page is not done.
-Note: This property overrides the value which was set using BlockNetworkLoads configuration tag.
+If the value of this setting is changed from true to false, network resources referenced by content currently displayed by the WebView are not fetched until reloading of page is not done. **Note**: This property overrides the value which was set using BlockNetworkLoads configuration tag.

 ####Access

 * Class: This property can only be accessed via the API class object.
 	* <code>EB.WebView.blockNetworkLoads</code>

 ####Platforms